ComputationalRadiationPhysics/isaac/README.md

 ISAAC insists of two parts: The server and the insitu library.
 Furthermore there needs to be a client, which is able to show the transfered stream and meta data.
-An example HTML5 client is provided, but needs to be adapted to specific simulations and is not part of ISAAC itself.
+A reference HTML5 client is provided, but needs to be adapted to specific simulations and is not part of ISAAC itself (but still in the repository).

 Simulation code has just to add some calls and settings to the insitu template library.
 After that the server will notice when a simulation